stho01/vue-ts-electron-template/README.md

 # vue-ts-electron-template
-Boilerplate code setting up a clean vue.js electron app that uses webpack
+Boilerplate code for setting up a clean vue.js electron app that uses webpack